 Many of us have reported promoted posts linking to malware and adult content, only for Meta to say it’s fine.
 Good luck attracting legitimate advertisers when the only eyeballs you have left to offer are virtual.
 Don’t get me wrong.
 The commercialization of social media is an issue unto itself, but at least I understand the financial motivation.
 I don’t get alienating your “product,” whether it’s the algorithm making it harder for people and small businesses to connect, or poor AI moderation.
 It certainly hasn’t worked for a certain competitor so I’m not understanding Meta’s end game.
 Maybe it’s a simple matter of leadership having more hubris than brains.

-Even more off-putting, I received a message saying it had an answer to the question I asked.
+Even more off-putting, I received a message saying Meta AI had an answer to the question I asked.
 Here’s the thing.
 I never asked for pictures of cats pretending to be employed, but right above that message was one that appeared to be from me.
 It wasn’t.
 Did they seriously program their AI to mimic me…to me?
 Do I have to worry about it mimicking me to others?

 I found a setting to mute it – yes, amazingly such a setting exists, for now – but you can’t turn if off altogether.